Independent observers praise Mali election

 Observers praised the smooth running of Sunday’s crucial presidential run-off vote in which Malian voters chose between former PM Ibrahim Boubacar Keita and ex-finance minister Soumaila Cisse.

-Malians on Monday awaited the outcome of a presidential election run-off they hope will usher in a new dawn of stability following a military coup which upended one of the region’s most stable democracies.
+Malians on Monday awaited the outcome of a presidential election run-off they hope will usher in a new dawn of stability following a military coup which upended one of the region’s most stable democracies.it

 An electorate of almost seven million had been asked Sunday to choose between former premier Ibrahim Boubacar Keita and ex-finance minister Soumaila Cisse to lead Mali’s recovery, following last year’s coup that ignited an Islamist insurgency and a French-led military intervention.